sarahjosephprojects/ArduinoSupportSmartLEDs/README.md

 # Arduino support for smart LEDs
-This temporary repository has been created for the duration of the evaluation.
+This temporary repository has been created for the evaluation.

 Student: Sarah Joseph, Informatica, K.U.
 Leuven